damianhakert/damianhakert.github.io/source/_posts/2016-03-08-gitlab-tutorial-its-all-connected.markdown

 Adding that reference means GitLab can take care of tidying up your issue tracker when you're done.

-The point of *merge when build succeeds* is not only that it's a timesaver it also helps keep your momentum going.
+The point of [*merge when build succeeds*][merge-succeeds] is not only that it's a timesaver it also helps keep your momentum going.

 After merging you may want to turn your mind to the next project.
 Or you may simply need a break!
 You don't want to come back and have to remember to check and then merge, and then have to remember to close related issues.
+Help GitLab do that for you.

 ### Live tutorial: GitLab workflow